 15. The AMF/SEAF shall send to the AUSF the EAP-Response/AKA'-Challenge message in an Nausf_UEAuthentication_Authenticate Request message.

 16. The AUSF shall verify the AKA’-Challenge message as described in RFC 5448[12].
-If successful, the AUSF shall generate the MSK as described in RFC 5448[12].
-Based on the MSK indicator received in step 8, the AUSF shall not generate the KAUSF.
+If successful, based on the MSK indicator received in step 8, the AUSF shall generate the MSK as described in RFC 5448[12] and the AUSF shall not generate the KAUSF.

 17. The AUSF shall send to the AMF/SEAF an Nausf_UEAuthentication_Authenticate Response message including the EAP-Success, the MSK, and the SUPI.

 18. Based on the received MSK, the AMF shall not generate the KAMF.
-The AMF shall send the EAP-Success message to the 5G-RG.
+The AMF shall send EAP-Success and MSK to the 5G-RG in N1 message.

-The NAS security context is not required in this scenario.
-NAS security between AMF and 5G-RG is established similar to unauthenticated emergency calls, i.e. with NULL encryption and NULL integrity protection.
-The AMF/SEAF shall send NAS Security Mode Command to the 5G-RG with NULL security algorithms.

-After receiving NAS Security Mode Complete message, the AMF/SEASF shall send the MSK to the 5G-RG.
+Step 18 could be NAS Security Mode Command or Authentication Result.
+If Step 18 is a NAS Security Mode Command, it uses NULL encryption and NULL integrity protection, since the NAS security context is not required in this scenario.

 19. The 5G-RG sends to the AUN3 device the the EAP-Success message in a layer 2 frame.

 20a-20b.
 If the layer 2 connection is over WLAN (IEEE 802.11), the AUN3 device and the 5G-RG use the first 256-bit of the MSK as the PMK, from which the WLAN keys are derived.